arangodb/docs/3.11/arangosearch.md

    ```
    In this basic example, the ArangoSearch expression looks identical to a
    `FILTER` expression, but this is not always the case.
 You can also combine
-   both, with `FILTER`s after `SEARCH`, in which case the filter criteria will
+   both, with `FILTER`s after `SEARCH`, in which case the filter criteria are
-   be applied to the search results as a post-processing step.
+   applied to the search results as a post-processing step.

 ### Create your first `search-alias` View